-A very common cause of hyperprolactinemia is the appearance of tumor masses in the pituitary gland, known as prolactinoma.
+A very common cause of hyperprolactinemia is the appearance of tumors in the pituitary gland, known as prolactinoma.

-Altering these blood prolactin levels can alter ovulation and the menstrual cycle, which can lead to female infertility.
+A change in the levels of prolactin in the bloods can alter ovulation and the menstrual cycle, potentially leading to female infertility.

 If you would like more information about hyperprolactinemia, you can visit the link: What is hyperprolactinemia - Causes, symptoms and treatment.

-Hypothyroidism is a disorder due to a deficit in the production of thyroid hormones.
-These hormones interact with the female sex hormones (estrogens and progesterone) maintaining the functioning of the ovaries and the maturation of the eggs inside them.
+Hypothyroidism is an endocrinological disorder related to a deficit in the production of thyroid hormones.
+These hormones interact with female sex hormones (estrogens and progesterone) regulating the functioning of the ovaries and the maturation of the eggs inside them.

-When TSH (thyroid stimulating hormone) values of 5mU/l or higher appear in a blood test, it is indicative of hypothyroidism; whereas TSH values lower than 5 mU/l but higher than 2.5 mU/l are associated with failure of implantation and early pregnancy loss.
+When TSH (Thyroid Stimulating Hormone) values of 5mU/l or higher appear in a blood test, it is indicative of hypothyroidism.
+TSH values lower than 5 mU/l but higher than 2.5 mU/l are associated with implantation failure and early pregnancy loss.

-Refers to all disorders that cause alterations in the ovulatory cycle and as a consequence infertility in women.
+This refers to all disorders that cause alterations in the ovulatory cycle resulting in infertility in women.